 - Believing there are no good opportunities at the current firm

 If, during an interview, an attorney volunteers this information or conveys himself/herself in any of these aforementioned manners, their chances of getting hired plummet.
-Conversely, if the attorney conveys a persona of confidence and manifests a hunger for bigger challenges, his/her chances at being hired increase.
+Conversely, if the attorney conveys a persona of confidence and manifests a hunger for bigger challenges, his/her chances of being hired increase.

 Large law firms see a substantial amount of turnover and are refreshed when they find job candidates who truly are optimistic about working there and who are hungry for the opportunity.
 Associates who leave large law firms often send out departure emails to the entire staff saying negative things about the firm.
 I used to work in a law firm with 500+ attorneys and I received these emails on a weekly basis.
 At the end of the day, large law firms have the same mentality as other employers throughout the country: they want to hire people who truly want to be there.